IBMStreams/sample.edge-mnist-notebook/README.md

    - `camera`: When reporting metrics back to the metro-edge application, the micro-edge application includes a camera identifier with its metrics, so that problem instances can be identified, etc.  This setting controls the camera identifier prefix (which will have a system-based ID added to the end by the application to ensure uniqueness).
 By default, the prefix is simply "Camera".
-6. Finally, it can be [deployed to edge systems](https://www.ibm.com/support/knowledgecenter/SSQNUZ_3.0.1/svc-edge/usage-deploy.html).
+6. Finally, it can be deployed to edge systems [CP4D v3.0](https://www.ibm.com/support/knowledgecenter/SSQNUZ_3.0.1/svc-edge/usage-deploy.html) [CP4D v3.5](https://www.ibm.com/support/knowledgecenter/SSQNUZ_3.5.0/svc-edge/usage-deploy.html).
 7. Optionally, after the application is running on one or more edge systems, the `testing-kafka.jupyter-py36` notebook can be used to directly view the messages the micro-edge application is writing to the Event Streams/Kafka topic, for debug.
    - Before running the cells in that notebook, be sure to edit the first code cell, and set `EVENTSTREAMS_TOPIC` appropriately,